3rd Grade Measurement Worksheets

 Using Metric Units (D)

-How can teachers use these measurement worksheets effectively?
+How can teachers use measurement worksheets for differentiated instruction?